dipdup-io/indexer-sdk/pkg/modules/cron/README.md

 ## Output

 Module sends to its outputs empty struct which notifies all connected modules about scheduled event.
-Each job of cron module has own output with names pointed in configuration file.
+Each job of cron module has its own output with names pointed in the configuration file.
 So if your module should execute some work on `every_second` scheduled events from example you should connect it:

 ```go
 // with helper function